Skip to content

 Recap Images

-Almost halfway to the Witse Oreum shelter.
+We are almost halfway to the Witse Oreum shelter.

 Distance Markers 거리 안내판

 We were curious about how a rescue sled, or 구조 썰매 (Gujo Sseolmae), looks and functions.
-This orange cart is used by park rangers and rescue teams to transport injured hikers or carry supplies along the trail, especially in snowy or challenging terrain.
+This orange cart is used by park rangers and rescue teams to transport injured hikers or carry supplies along the trail, particularly in snowy or challenging terrain.

-Almost completely whited out.
+Almost completely whiteout conditions.

 윗세오름 대피소 (Witse Oreum Shelter)